LaLiga is back: Previously, in LaLiga...

 Who had momentum before everything stopped?

-New head coach Quique Setien was not immediately able to arrest Barca's January slump and they ceded top spot to Madrid after a run of just two wins in six in the league.
+New manager Quique Setien was not immediately able to arrest Barca's January slump and it ceded top spot to Madrid after a run of just two wins in six in the league.

-However, the Catalan giants had been a picture of consistency since the January 25 loss at Valencia - until visiting Madrid.
+However, the Catalan giant had been a picture of consistency since the January 25 loss at Valencia - until visiting Madrid.

-A run of four straight wins was ended by Zidane's men, yet Barca were back on track when they beat Sociedad prior to the pause in play.
+A run of four straight wins was ended by Zidane's men, yet Barca was back on track when it beat Sociedad prior to the pause in play.

-Madrid, by contrast, have taken just four points from their past four games, with the Barca game sandwiched between a pair of defeats.
-Los Blancos had previously lost just once in the league this term.
+Madrid, by contrast, has taken just four points from its past four games, with the Barca game sandwiched between a pair of defeats.
+Los Blancos had previously lost just once in the league this season.

-The suspension came at a frustrating time for Sociedad, meanwhile, after four wins in five - losing only to the leaders - moved the Basque outfit into the top four.
+The suspension came at a frustrating time for Sociedad, meanwhile, after four wins in five - losing only to the leader - moved the Basque outfit into the top four.

 Wins for Leganes and Mallorca in their most recent fixtures ensured both sides retained survival hopes.